This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

-Due to the toll one’s body takes during a pregnancy, it’s not really recommended to have a back-to-back pregnancy.
-The World Health Organisation recommends a gap of 2 to 5 years before you welcome a new life into this world.
+Due to the toll one’s body takes during a pregnancy, it is not recommended to have pregnancies back-to-back.
+The World Health Organization recommends a gap of 2 to 5 years before you welcome a new life into this world.

 Risks of Having Irish Twins:

 It is defined as a newborn that is born before the 37th week of pregnancy.
 The younger sibling can be born prematurely even though the older sibling was born at term (after 37 weeks of pregnancy).
 The reason being, during pregnancy, a woman’s body depletes resources that takes time to replenish.

 It takes time for women’s bodies to recover, so during contractions, it is essential to rest.

 The Low Birth Weight of the second child.